LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ???+ info "Time Estimate (click to open/close)"
     Build the *Loop* App

-    - Check *Apple* account status
+    - 5 min: Check *Apple* account status
     - Check if you need to renew certificates (once a year only)
-    - Update version if a new one is available
+    - 5 min: Update version if a new one is available
-    - Start the Build: 5 minutes
+    - 5 min: Start the Build
     - Wait for the build to complete and appear in the *TestFlight* app on your phone
         * about an hour
         * depends on *GitHub*, *Apple* and *TestFlight*

     Once a Year [Renew Certificate](#renew-certificate)

-    * Clear out expired certificates
+    * 5 min: Clear out expired certificates
-    * Generate new certificates
+    * 5 min: Generate new certificates

 ???+ abstract "Page Summary (click to open/close)"
     **The *Loop* app must be built at least every 90 days when you build with a browser - this is *TestFlight* requirement.**